mmcatdb/mmcat/library/server/README.md

 mvn clean package
 ```

-- You can then run the application by:
+- You can then run the application by (I think it should be server-1.0-SNAPSHOT-app.jar):

 ```bash
 java -jar target/server-1.0-SNAPSHOT.jar